EG-ResearchAndDevelopment/code_standards/02_code_formatting.md

     ```python
     # This is a comment that is too long to fit on a single line.
-    # So it has been split into multiple lines.
+    # so it has been split into multiple lines.
     ```

 ### 8.3 Return statements